 In the 2nd half of your membership, we require a 30-day written notice only and won’t’ charge a cancellation fee.

 No, any type of physical training is an activity that requires you to get out of your comfort zone, but never to hurt you!

-However, certain medical conditions are known to be contraindications and EMS training with BODYTEC® is not recommended for the following conditions: (1) pregnancy; (2) pacemaker or other electrical implants; (3) acute illness, such as fever, viral infections or acute inflammatory processes.
-Medical consent might be necessary for some physical conditions and these should be discussed with your personal trainer before any training commences.
+However, certain medical conditions are known to be contraindications EMS training with BODYTEC is not recommended for the following conditions: (1) pregnancy; (2) pacemaker or other electrical implants; (3) acute illness, such as fever, viral infections or acute inflammatory processes.
+Medical consent may be necessary for some physical conditions.
+These should be discussed with your personal trainer before any training commences.